-Reverend Jay Williams became GLIDE’s senior pastor on July 1, 2017.
-When he delivered a guest sermon back in March, Rev. Williams received spontaneous standing ovations at both the 9:00 and 11:00 am Celebrations—and no one knew then he would be coming back!
-His first sermon as GLIDE’s new senior pastor will be this Sunday, July 23.
+Reverend Dr. Jay Williams became GLIDE’s lead pastor on July 1, 2017.
+When he delivered a guest sermon back in March, Rev. Williams received spontaneous standing ovations at both the 9:00 and 11:00 am Celebrations—and no one even knew then he would be coming back!
+His first sermon as GLIDE’s new lead pastor will be this Sunday, July 23.

 Before coming to GLIDE, Rev. Williams served as lead pastor of Union United Methodist Church in Boston’s South End.
-He takes over from Bishop Warner Brown, who had served as interim senior pastor after Rev. Karen Oliveto was elected to the bishopric in July 2016.
+He also recently received a Ph.D. from Harvard in the Study of Religion, where his interests centered on African American religious thought and theologies of spirit, liberation and social justice.
+Rev. Williams (who is not related to Rev. Cecil Williams–except in spirit!) takes over from Bishop Warner Brown, who had served as interim senior pastor after Rev. Karen Oliveto was elected to the bishopric in July 2016.
 Recently, in anticipation of his arrival, we asked Rev. Williams a few questions by email.

 Can you describe your call to the ministry?

 In a way, I have been called to ministry all my life.
 I’ve been passionate about church since I first joined my late Granny in worship on Easter Sunday 1985, when I was four years old—I’ve been going ever since.
 Two decades later, while working on Wall Street in private banking following college, I finally answered my call to ordained ministry.
 While I really enjoyed my job, I experienced exceeding joy serving in my congregation’s youth ministry—that’s when I realized I had found my vocation and started seminary.
 And now, I’ve never been happier.